Leased Proof of Stake in Crypto Explained

 How Does Leased Proof of Stake Work?

 LPoS gives a more accessible route into blockchain validation without requiring tokenholders to take on technical complexity or financial risk.
 The whole process follows a logical, step-by-step structure.
-Let’s take a look at how it goes:
+Let’s take a look at how it goes:- The tokenholder creates a lease transaction and specifies how many coins to allocate and which node should get the lease.
+A person doesn’t transfer ownership; tokens stay locked in the original wallet.

 - Once the lease is confirmed, the delegated tokens are added to the node’s total stake.
 The more stake a node has, the better its odds of being selected to validate the next block.